MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/accessibility-and-regulatory/end-of-integration-with-3rd-party-providers.md

 ### Path #1: Migrate to Microsoft Audio Conferencing

-Organizations that decide to migrate to Microsoft Audio Conferencing prior to April 1st, 2019, will not experience any service impact during or after that date.
+Organizations that decide to migrate to Microsoft Audio Conferencing and complete their migration prior to April 1st, 2019, will not experience any service impact during or after that date.
 The migration to Microsoft Audio Conferencing will introduce the following changes to an organization:

 - The service will be billed with all other Office 365 services.